 In astronomy, the start of retrograde motion of an outer planet like Jupiter always means the planet is soon to be at its best in our sky.
 It happens when that planet seems to stop and then change its normal eastward direction of motion in front of the background stars.

 Normally, Jupiter moves toward the east in front of the stars as seen from Earth.
 Tonight, the planet appears poised in front of the stars – moving neither east nor west.
 Astronomers call this called Jupiter’s stationary point.
-Afterwards, Jupiter will begin moving westward in front of the constellation Leo, as seen from our earthly vantage point.
+Afterwards, Jupiter will begin moving westward in front of the constellation Virgo, as seen from our earthly vantage point.

 What’s happening here?
 Has Jupiter really changed its direction of motion in orbit?
 No. What we’re seeing is an illusion, which baffled the early astronomers, but which now seems perfectly understandable.